 When people hear the word magnets, their minds readily go to a small material that attracts other materials to itself.
 Magnets are used in our everyday life quite ubiquitously.
 You must have noticed how an embedded magnet enables your refrigerator door to close effortlessly.
 Likewise, magnets serve very important purposes in many areas of our lives every day.
 From your radio to your headphone speakers, your electric generator, and the sensors in your automobile, magnets play very crucial roles.

 Some of the most frequently used industrial magnetic materials today are neodymium and samarium cobalt (also known as rare earth magnets), ceramic magnets, electromagnets, and alnico magnets.
 These are also generally known as permanent magnets because their magnetic properties tend to be permanent or last for a very long time.
-In this post, we’ll see applications of magnets in different industries.
+In this post, we’ll see the applications of magnets in different industries.

 Permanent magnets are used in the mining industry to separate ore from metal.
 These magnets are very useful in removing tramp metal from the production line during the mining process.
 Bits of unwanted metal scraps are often left behind during production, and these can cause issues further down the production line.
 Impurities can be due to human error, explosives, or excavation.

 To remove ferrous particles from the production line, magnets are often used at the beginning of the conveyor system to extract larger metal scraps, such as bolts, bucket teeth, and tool bits.
 On the other end of the production line, magnets can be used to remove smaller ferrous impurities.
 The magnets are usually used based on the size and application of the production plant.